 Prior to researching and launching espnW, Gentile served as vice president, chief of staff at ESPN.
 In that role, Gentile worked directly with George Bodenheimer, President, ESPN, Inc. and ABC Sports, on all aspects of the company’s business.
 She played an instrumental role in the development of “ESPN on ABC,” which brought the ESPN brand to the ABC television platform.

 Before working in the office of the president, Gentile was senior director of brand management within ESPN’s consumer marketing department.
 In that role she was responsible for driving the marketing direction for properties including the NFL, SportsCenter and the NHL.
-Gentile joined ESPN in January 2003 as director, advertising and marketing where her first assignment was the positioning and promotion of ESPN25, ESPN’s year-long 25th anniversary campaign that celebrated sports fans and created ESPN’s first online community of fans.
+Gentile joined ESPN in January 2003 as director, advertising and marketing.
+Her first assignment was the positioning and promotion of ESPN25, ESPN’s year-long 25th anniversary campaign that celebrated sports fans and created ESPN’s first online community of fans.

 Gentile honed her marketing and advertising skills as a senior partner, management supervisor at Ogilvy & Mather Worldwide.
 Her team led the development of IBM’s e-business infrastructure campaign that earned the 2002 GRAND EFFIE for advertising effectiveness, a first in Ogilvy & Mather’s history.